10 min read

 3. Leftover material from production

-Finally, the type of material you ask for could increase your final price because it requires more advanced processing methods.
+In addition, the type of material you use could increase your final price because it requires more advanced processing methods.
+Certain materials, like light-sensitive or fully sterile materials, require additional set-up.
+Multiple or hard-to-cut thick materials might boost the tooling cost for your part.

 If you’re concerned about the price of the suggested material, ask if there are alternatives that fit your specifications.

-This set-up and assembly process falls under the cost of labor time, and it’s determined based on how complex the Part Geometry is and the Production Volume because it determines the amount of time the die cut press is running.
+This set-up and assembly process falls under the cost of labor time, and it’s determined based on the complexity of the part geometry and the production volume (which determines the amount of time the die cut press is running).

 1. Set-up